tomasrpons/credit_qualification/index.md

     memory usage: 86.2+ KB

-We can check wich columns presented the most amount of missing values.
+We can check which columns presented the most amount of missing values.

 ```python